grafana/agent/docs/sources/flow/get-started/install/chef.md

 To add {{% param "PRODUCT_NAME" %}} to a host:

-1. Add the following resources to a recipe to add the Grafana package repositories to your system:
+1. Add the following resources to your [Chef][] recipe to add the Grafana package repositories to your system:
     ```ruby
     if platform_family?('debian', 'rhel', 'amazon', 'fedora')
       if platform_family?('debian')